House of M: World

-The universe where House of M takes place is designated as Earth-58163.
+The universe of House of M is designated as Earth-58163 in the Marvel Comics multiverse.

 Synopsis

 Genesis

-Wanda Maximoff, also known as the Scarlet Witch, is living on the devastated island of Genosha under the care of Professor Charles Xavier and her father (at the time) Magneto.
-Professor X informs Magneto that his telepathic powers will no longer be enough to hold back Wanda's reality-warping abilities and that a permanent solution must be found.
+Wanda Maximoff, also known as the Scarlet Witch, is living on the devastated island of Genosha under the care of her father Magneto and Professor Charles Xavier.
+Xavier informs Magneto that his telepathic powers will no longer be enough to hold back Wanda's reality-warping abilities and that a permanent solution must be found.
 Magneto blames himself for twisting his children through the strength of his own dreams and ambitions.

-Meanwhile, Xavier arranges a meeting of the Avengers, the X-Men and several lone heroes to Avengers Tower to decide the fate of Wanda Maximoff.
+Meanwhile, Xavier arranges a meeting of the Avengers, the X-Men, and several lone heroes at Avengers Tower to decide the fate of Wanda Maximoff.
 Emma Frost concludes that killing Wanda is the only way to end her destructive magic.
 Captain America argues that the group should seek alternate methods of dealing with Wanda, including suppression of her powers and her insanity.
 The X-Men argue that if word gets out that a mutant with the ability to change reality went insane, it would "send human-mutant relations back to the stone age."
-As the conversation progresses, it is revealed that Professor X asked Doctor Strange to help Wanda, but unfortunately neither was strong enough to combat her magic.
+As the conversation progresses, it is revealed that Xavier asked Doctor Strange to help Wanda, but unfortunately neither was strong enough to combat her magic.
 Wolverine speaks up, saying that there is no other way—Wanda must be killed.
 The rest of the group decides that they must talk to Wanda in person before making their decision.

-Back in Genosha, a distraught Quicksilver rushes to Magneto and reveals that he was just in New York City where he heard that the X-Men and Avengers are planning on killing Wanda.
+Back in Genosha, Quicksilver rushes to Magneto to reveal that he was in New York City and heard that the X-Men and Avengers are planning on killing Wanda.
 Magneto does not know what to do and, clearly upset, asks: "What would you have me do?"
-Quicksilver falls to the floor, sobbing, and Magneto glances over at his sleeping daughter.
+Quicksilver falls to the floor sobbing while Magneto observes his daughter.

-Xavier takes the two groups to Genosha, only to discover that Wanda is missing.
+Xavier takes the two groups to Genosha only to discover that Wanda is missing.
 Suddenly, the members of the group start to disappear one by one.
 Spider-Man is soon the only one left and becomes engulfed by a white light.